WickedNekomata/NekoEngine/README.md

 multitexturing option in the Material section of the Inspector panel.
 To add a new texture to a texture unit, first select the texture unit in which you want to add the texture and then drag and drop the texture.
 All the textures used by the texture units will be blended together.
-Be creative!
+(Use the example texture from the Textures folder too see how a texture with alpha is blended.
+Be creative!)

 ## Assets

 Both the Scarfy model and the tree model belong to the 3D artist [Mateo Costa](https://www.artstation.com/mateocosta).

 ## License